XPRNetwork/proton-web-sdk/README.md

 ##### Example
 If you add [https://api-dev.protonchain.com/v1/chain/info](https://api-dev.protonchain.com/v1/chain/info) as an endpoint, SDK will switch the scheme variable to the test mode, and all requests will be handled via Testnet.
 ​
-#### Transport Options
+#### Transport Options (transportOptions)
-transportOptions – is an object which contains all needed data for the client communication.
+An object which contains all needed data for the client communication.
 If not specified an empty object will be provided for the SDK.
-​
-##### **TransportOptions**:
-​

  - **requestAccount** – type string – optional – this field is used for identifying which account is requesting the client transaction.
 If no value provided, it will be replaced with the “Unknown Requestor” in the transaction request.
 ​
     > Most likely, it will be the same as an appName (see below) ​
  - **backButton** – type Boolean – optional – this field specifies the need of displaying the “back” button in the wallet type selection screen of the modal window.
 By default - set to ```true```, if set to ```false``` no “back” button will be displayed.
 ​
-#### Selector Options
+#### Selector Options (selectorOptions)
-selectorOptions – is an object which includes style options for the wallet selection.
+An object which includes style options for the wallet selection.
 If not specified the basic styling for the modal window will be provided.
-​
-##### selectorOptions:
-​
  - **appName** – type string – optional – text which is displayed in the modal window and the name of the app displayed in transaction
 ​
  - **appLogo** – type string – optional – image is displayed in the modal window.